-In Create Profile, Select Platform, Windows 10 and later and Profile, Select Settings catalog (preview).
+Select Settings catalog (preview) in Create Profile, Select Platform, Windows 10, and later and Profile, Select Settings catalog (preview).
 Click on Create button.

 In Configuration settings, select Add settings.

 Select any settings you want to configure.
 Or, choose Select all these settings.
-For example, selected Storage to see all the settings in this category.
-After you add your settings, close the settings picker
+For example, select Storage to see all the settings in this category.
+After you add your settings, close the settings picker.

 All the settings are shown and configured with a default value.
-If you don’t want to configure a setting, then select the minus.
+Select the minus if you don’t want to configure a setting.

-You can refer to this table to know the more details about storage sense policy configuration –
+You can refer to this table to know more details about storage sense policy configuration –